HYPNOSIS BY VIDEO CALL? HOW DOES THAT WORK?

 Hypnosis itself does not require some specific “power” that the hypnotist has, so it’s ok if you’re not in the same room as them.
 To put it simply, hypnosis involves you narrowing your focus of attention – this is something that can be directed by voice, and auditory suggestion.
 We can teach you how to do this for yourself, but you’ll also be guided by your therapist.

-Just like in any session, the therapist you’re working with Zoom is going to spend time getting to know about you, and what’s going on for you so that they can help you in a way that is right for you.
+Just like in any session, the therapist you’re working with over Zoom is going to spend time getting to know about you, and what’s going on for you so that they can help you in a way that is right for you.
 Most people find that after a little bit of time spent talking to someone by video call it begins to feel as though you are sitting down together in the same space.
 The technology ‘disappears’, and it starts to feel normal pretty quickly.

 We always make time for you to ask questions and get a feel for the whole process.